Academic Calendar 2025-2026

 Failing to abide by University academic rules and regulations.

-Examples: Failing to follow rules imposed by course Instructors, or others (for example, teaching assistants, guest, or substitute Instructors), regarding the preparation, writing, and submission of academic work; failing to follow rules set out by Instructors or the Exams Office in the writing of tests and examinations; failing to follow regulations governing ethics reviews; failing to comply with assigned remedies and sanctions resulting from a departure from academic integrity; unauthorized removal of materials from a library.
+Examples: Failing to follow rules imposed by course Instructors, or others (for example, teaching assistants, guest, or substitute Instructors), regarding the preparation, writing, and submission of academic work; failing to follow rules set out by Instructors or the Exams Office in the writing of tests and examinations; failing to follow regulations governing ethics reviews; failing to comply with assigned sanctions resulting from a departure from academic integrity; unauthorized removal of materials from a library.

 18.3 - Instructor Process: Sequence of Events